amarjeetamrat910/Q-A-system-using-the-Gemini-API-LangChain-and-Chroma/README.md

 ## Prerequisites

-To run this project, ensure you have the following installed:
+To run this project,   following version should be installed:

 - **Python 3.8+**
 - **Libraries**: Install the required Python packages using: